 ACE hires peer tutors to support FSU students who are looking for additional help with course material, as well as organizational and time management skills.

-Campus Dish hires employees that work in all Seminole Dining locations (including Chilis, Starbucks, and Chick-fil-A) and Catering Services across campus for everything from student managers to dish-washing staff.
+Seminole Dining hires employees that work in all Seminole Dining locations (including Subway, Starbucks, and Chick-fil-A) and Catering Services across campus for everything from student managers to dish-washing staff.

 Campus Recreation employs 700+ students in various program areas throughout the school year including Rec Sports, Fitness & Wellness, Facilities, and Outdoor Adventures.